liam2/liam2/doc/usersguide/source/processes.rst

 - exp(expr): exponential
 - abs(expr): absolute value
 - round(expr[, n]): returns the rounded value of expr to specified n (number of digits after the decimal point).
 If n is not specified, 0 is used.
+- trunc(expr): returns the truncated value (by dropping the decimal part) of expr as an integer.
 - clip(x, a, b): returns x if a < x < b, b if x > b, a if x < a.
 - min(x, a), max(x, a): the minimum or maximum of x and a.